OCA/manufacture/mrp_production_serial_matrix/README.rst

   numbers, not enough stock...).
 * Rows with no final lot are ignored.
 You will have a backorder MO for the remaining quantity.
+* Setting quantity done to components will consume them for the quantity set for every backorder.
+So put the quantity consumed for 1 production only, this quantity will be copied as-is in backorders.
+* Setting components to consume no quantity will set 0 to all the backorders.
+* Adding a component by hand (with quantity to consume or quantity done) will consume that quantity splitted in all the backorders.

 Known issues / Roadmap
 ======================